radhamadhabdalai/MiLan/Chapter-8/Applications/ObjectDetectcion-new/YOLO/Readme.md

 First keep dataset ready.
 You have to download MSCOCO dataset 2017 data

-## Download Dataset (file size is = 11gb , yo cn use mini 2017 data which is 4 gb but annotation and validation file you have to configure)
+## Download Dataset (file size is = 11gb , you can use mini 2017 data which is 4 gb but annotation and validation file you have to configure)
 Create a folder called 'Datasets/yolo' in the root level (where YOLOv3_Fruit_Detection.ipynb file lies ).
 Inside the dataset folder, follow the
 #option-1
 instructions on this page: http://cocodataset.org/#download, download images into